 - Personalization helps.
 People love reading their names.
 Use tokens to include your recipients’ name in the subject line, so it appears you’re addressing each person directly.
 And, in general, the subject line should relate to something that sets the sender apart or fits with a more narrow interest.
 For example, “How your dollars are making a difference?”

 - Avoid sounding like spam.
 Certain words are spam triggers, and if you use them in a subject line, your donors’ email provider could move the message directly to the spam folder.
 Also, don’t use all caps in the subject line.
 Not only does it look like you’re shouting, but it also makes your message more likely to end up in the spam folder.
 Your subject line should relate to what it’s introducing.

 The writer’s classic, The Elements of Style, argues that every word of every sentence should serve a purpose, or be deleted.
 You don’t have to be quite so ruthless with your emails, but you should try to keep your messages short and succinct.
 Write no more (and no less!) than it takes to get your message across.
 Some studies show that the optimal email length is 50-100 words.
 Of course, some of your emails may need to be longer (like an appeal) but, the principle of brevity still applies.

-The email marketing platform in Network for Good’s donor management system has pre-built templates for appeals, acknowledgements, and more.
+The email marketing platform in Network for Good’s fundraising software has pre-built templates for appeals, acknowledgements, and more.
 Curious to see it up close?
 Click here to request a demo.